ethcatherders/EIPIP/All EIPIP Meetings/Meeting 012.md

 (Edson) - Yeah, I can make a survey.

-(Pooj) - The hard part here is that this role is a volunteer role.
+(Pooja) - The hard part here is that this role is a volunteer role.
 So people whom are actively invovled and whom care about the community and are actively involved must be volunteering.
 Recently I brought up this topic because we received some interest from the EIPIP gitter channel.
 Someone expressed interest, and I have seen him actively involved and he's been doing PRs actively.
 I was confused who he should speak to him.
 It would be very helpful to have the basic criteria for this.
 We should document these things, because information is very limited at this point in time.

 (James) - Previously, there hadn't been a new one for a long time.
 I know this kind of anecdotally, but I feel like I can represent it pretty well for what Hudson had told me.
 They told me that after doing some work in the EIP repositories, someone asked to be an editor, and the current editors sat down and thought about it, and they approved the request.
 They then just made the person an editor.